totem/rabbitmq-cluster/README.md

 ## Creating cluster (different machines)
 Assuming that there are 2 machines (machine-1, machine-2), with data directory at /data (you may choose different path).
-You may deploy all nodes in the cluster by using command.
-Assuming that private IP address of each host is stored in
+You may deploy all nodes at once using command:
-$COREOS_PRIVATE_IPV4

 ```
 RABBITMQ_USER=<rabbitmq_user>